 The exhibition The Railroad and the Art of Place: Photographs by David Kahler traces industrial rail lines across America’s Appalachian coal country.
 Once thriving economic centers, Kahler’s view of small-town West Virginia and Kentucky illustrates the ebb and flow of communities dependent on railroad traffic amidst the decline of the once powerful coal industry.
 Desolate, yet beautiful, Kahler’s photographs expertly capture the raw emotions attached to the railroad industry.
 Along with the loss of major coal productions in the region and the resulting economic vacuum it created as it disappeared, the railroad continues to serve as a financial lifeline and a reminder of a richer past.

-Past Venue
+Past venues

 • Historical Society of Western Virginia, Roanoke, Virginia, January 16 to June 10, 2023